skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > watch before his turn was over, and then left!
 They gave him a hard
 > time about it, but Dan followed through anyway.

 Skeeve sees a figure walking north, just below him.
-As he decends, the figure vanishes like a mirage.
+As he descends, the figure vanishes like a mirage.
 To his right he sees another, also walking north.
 Again, as he draws near it becomes more difficult to see.
 It's like looking at fog.
 Up close it's invisible, but at a